 Creamy, tangy, and with a caramelized sweetness from roasted butternut squash, this stuffed shells recipe is one you’re sure to love.
-It’s loosely based on the other stuffed shells recipe that I made a few years ago.
-The two recipes differ in that the other is more traditional, served in a simple homemade marinara sauce, but they share the luscious creamy filling that makes them hardly taste vegan.
 In lieu of any ricotta, Parmesan, or mozzarella cheese, I stuff them with a light, dairy-free “ricotta.”
 Made from cashew cream, crumbled tofu, herbs, and lemon zest, it’s rich and flavorful.
 If your family is squeamish about tofu, just don’t tell them.
 They’ll never suspect it here.

 My Favorite Stuffed Shells Recipe

-In the spirit of fall, I ditched the marinara here and opted for a bright, creamy cashew sauce.
+While I often use a marinara sauce with my stuffed shells, in the spirit of fall, I opted for a luscious, creamy cashew sauce.
 I also stuffed my shells with roasted butternut squash.
-This stuffed shells recipe has a few steps, but the creamy, cozy pasta & squash are totally worth the effort.
+This recipe has a few steps, but the creamy, cozy pasta & squash are totally worth the effort.
 Here’s how you make them:

 - Roast the squash.
 Make sure to cut it into little cubes that will fit neatly inside the shells!

 - Make the cashew cream.
 Blend together the cashews, water, lemon juice, garlic, salt, and pepper.

 - Make the “ricotta.”
 Saute the spinach, squeeze out any excess water, and mix it with crumbled tofu, oregano, lemon zest, red pepper flakes, and 1 cup cashew cream.